 For homes that are very rare and unique, we will often recommend that we also order an appraisal by a licensed appraiser.
-While we use the same criteria, software and systems as most appraisers, the appraiser will be seen by the buyer and the unfortunately, many agents and appraisers can easily overlook many features and factors that went into the pricing of your home.
-We will work to show them how we arrived at our price.

-buyer's lender as a very credible source, when it is very difficult to clearly see the value of your property.
+While we use the same criteria, software and systems as most appraisers, the appraiser will be seen by the buyer and the buyer's lender as a very credible source, when it is very difficult to clearly see the value of your property.
 We employ this strategy on our properties that are on 1+ Acres, our luxury inventory line (homes priced at \$1 Million+) and other unique homes.